September 14 2023

 Who is eligible for this award?

-Professional artists, arts organizations and artists’ collectives whose works or activities are representative of Montréal’s cultural diversity.
+Professional artists, organizations and collectives of culturally diverse artists whose works or activities are representative of the diversity of dance practices across Greater Montréal.
 The definitions of culturally diverse artist, culturally diverse artists’ collectives and culturally diverse arts organizations can be found in the Conseil des arts de Montréal glossary.

 What are the program objectives?